RyanSiu1995/Udacity-Python-Server-Exercise/README.md

 You should create at least one catalogs first in order to organize the items well.
 ## API Provided
-The system provides the user with URL /catalog.json.
+### /catalog.json
 This API will server the users with the JSON object of the items with joining the catalog name.
 The URL accepts the query parameter raw.
 If raw is set to be 1, you will get the id of the catalog instead of the name of the catalog.
+### /item/:id.json
+This API accepts the items id to show the details of arbitary item in the catalog with JSON format.
+You can get the id from catalog.json or the URL of viewing page for the target in the web interface.